 To look beyond the hype, and realistically assess the applicability of blockchain technology to copyright management and licensing, the Symposium brings together lawyers, legal scholars, and technologists to discuss how to articulate a cryptography-based blockchain software code with the existing copyright framework, as well as identify potential conflicts and gray areas.
 The Symposium is aimed at lawyers, academics and other professionals involved in questions of copyright law, especially its interface with technology and collective rights management.
 It is also open to technologists in the blockchain area that have an interest in its legal application, especially to copyright.
 In both cases, participants should have some prior knowledge of the field.

 Professor Daniel Gervais is Professor of Law at Vanderbilt University, USA.
 He is an expert in international intellectual property law.

 Rebecca Brook .
 Becky oversees Business Development at blockchain startup JAAK , drawing on over ten years of music industry experience that includes her prior-position as Vice President of Commercial Development at Omnifone and a variety of Strategy & Business Development roles at the likes of EMI Music, SeeSaw, Sony Pictures, and Warner Music Group.
 Jaak is developing a blockchain based licensing and content distribution environment.

 Balázs Bodó is a research scientist at the Institute for Information Law, University of Amsterdam, working on the social construction of blockchain technologies.

 Tropeninstituut, Mauritskade 63, 1092 AD Amsterdam.

-The event is free, but registration is compulsory.
-Please register below.
+The event is full, registration is closed.